- Chart

 Core Business Areas

-- UK Electricity Transmission: Operates the high-voltage electricity transmission network in England and Wales.
+- UK Electricity Transmission: Owns and operates the high-voltage electricity transmission network in England and Wales, connecting power generation to distribution networks and major industrial users.

-- UK Gas Transmission and Distribution: Owns and operates the gas transmission system in Great Britain, ensuring the reliable delivery of gas to homes and businesses.
+- UK Gas Transmission and Distribution: Manages the UK's gas transmission network and operates a number of gas distribution networks, supplying gas to millions of homes and businesses.

 Leadership and Structure